The Details That Make CLI Tools Feel Professional

 return { included, excluded, truncated: excluded.length > 0 };

-}Sorting by size smallest-first means you keep as many whole files as possible within the token budget.
-A 20-line config change stays visible even when a 4,000-line lockfile is excluded.
-And when truncation happens, the user sees a warning:
+}Sorting smallest-first means you keep as many whole files as possible within the token budget.
+A 20-line config change stays visible even when a 4,000-line lockfile gets excluded.
+And when truncation happens, the user sees exactly what’s going on:

 ⚠ Diff truncated: 3 files excluded (package-lock.json, yarn.lock, go.sum)

 Included: 12 files (2,847 tokens)The user knows what the model sees and what it doesn’t.
-They can make an informed decision about whether the generated commit message captures the full picture.
+They can make an informed decision about whether the generated message captures the full picture.
+No guessing.
+No silent degradation.

-The truncation threshold is configurable in .cmt.json, which means teams can tune it based on their model and typical diff sizes.
-But the default works well enough that most users never change it.
+The truncation threshold is configurable in .cmt.json, so teams can tune it based on their model and typical diff sizes.
+But the default works well enough that most users never touch it.

 The Common Thread

-I’ve started applying a checklist when building CLI tools:
+I’ve started running a checklist against every CLI tool I build:

 - What happens when the user pastes?
 (Not types — pastes.)